Abortion Procedure #4: Dilation and Evacuation (D&E) 15-21 weeks

 Dilation and evacuation is a surgical abortion procedure performed between 15 to 21 weeks gestation.
 In most cases, 24 hours prior to the actual procedure, your abortion provider will insert laminaria or a synthetic dilator inside your cervix.
 When the procedure begins the next day, your abortion provider will clamp a tenaculum to the cervix to keep the uterus in place and cone-shaped rods of increasing size are used to continue the dilation process.

 The cannula is inserted to begin removing tissue away from the lining.
 Then using a curette, the lining is scraped to remove any residuals.
 If needed, forceps may be used to remove larger parts.
 The last step is usually a final suctioning to make sure the contents are completely removed.
+The procedure normally takes about 30 minutes.
+Although some clinics may perform the procedure, it is usually performed in a hospital setting because of the greater risk for complications.
+The fetal remains are usually examined to ensure everything was removed and that the abortion was complete.

 Source: http://www.americanpregnancy.org/unplannedpregnancy/surgicalabortions.html